Kids playing in the Fountain of Rings at Centennial Olympic Park in Atlanta, Georgia

-Wrap up an evening at the beach with a free outdoor movie on the Jekyll Island Beach Village Green.
-Get there early to set up a blanket or lawn chair, and enjoy dinner from one of the restaurants located in the green.
+Wrap up a day of exploring the state with a free outdoor movie at many town squares or parks.
+Get there early to set up a blanket or lawn chair, and enjoy dinner from one of the restaurants nearby.
 The kids can run around while the adults relax and watch the sun go down.
-Check the Jekyll Island events calendar for dates and movies.
-Not planning a beach vacation?
-Check out local Georgia municipalities; many town squares or local malls will host free summer outdoor movies, as well.
+Check the Explore Georgia event calendar to find one near you.

 Take a walking tour of Savannah for free with Free Savannah Tours.
 If you enjoy the experience, just pay a gratuity to your guide.
 Learn about Savannah’s history, the famous squares, movies that were filmed in the city, ghostly residents and more.

 Oxbow Meadows Environmental Learning Center in Columbus, Georgia, has natural history displays, as well as nature trails and educational programming.
 Visiting the center is free (although donations are accepted).
 Special programs, like summer spectacular shows, are offered for a nominal fee.